Valdecy/Recommender-Systems-Collaborative_Filtering-Regression_User_Based/README.md

 * user_in_columns = Boolean that indicates if the user is in the column (user_in_column = True) or in the row (user_in_column = False).
 The default value is True.

-* pack_size = To find the weights a metaheuristic know as Grey Wolf Optmizer (GWO) is used.
-The initial population (pack_size) if helps to find the optimal solution.
+* pack_size = To find the weights, a metaheuristic know as Grey Wolf Optmizer (GWO) is used.
+The initial population (pack_size) helps to find the optimal solution.
 The default value is 25.

 * iterations = The total number of iterations.
 The defaul value is 100